t-freger/ram/docs/docs/developer/setup.md

 :::note
 If there's a feature you're planning to work on, just give us a heads up in [Discord](https://discord.com/channels/979116623879368755/1071165397228855327) so we can:

-1. Let you know if it's something we would accept into Immich
+1. Let you know if it's something we would accept into ram
 2. Provide any guidance on how something like that would ideally be implemented
 3. Ensure nobody is already working on that issue/feature so we don't duplicate effort